TIPS FOR A SUCCESSFUL NEWBORN SESSION

 Newborn sessions take place in my home studio.
 If the weather is warm enough and you’re comfortable with the idea, we can take the session outdoors for a few shots.

 THE HEAT IS ON

 The studio will be set to a toasty 80 degrees throughout the session.
-Newborns are used to being all bundled up, warm + cozy…and then we come in and yank off all their clothes for those adorable naked baby shots.
-They tend not to like that too much!
-Pushing up the thermostat is guaranteed to make the session flow more smoothly and help them sleep better.
-We may be sweating, but baby will be nice and warm…and that’s really all that matters!
+Newborns are used to being in the womb all warm and cozy.
+They also need a little extra help as their bodies aren't regulating temperature just yet.
+We may be glistening, but baby will be comfy…and that’s really all that matters!
 Dress light!

 SKIP THE COFFEE

 I know it hardly seems fair after a long, sleepless night, but try to cut out all caffeine if mama is breastfeeding.
 While it may be exactly what you need to help keep your eyes open, it will also keep baby wide eyed and bushy tailed too.

 A well fed baby is a happy baby!
 Please feed and burp right before our session to ensure a happy, sleepy (“milk drunk”) baby.
 Be prepared as baby will be more hungry during the session so we take several breaks to help him/her re-fuel.
 It’s tough work being a super model!
 Some babies will 'cluster-feed' in their early days as well.
 Many new parents elect to bring a bottle (breast milk or formula) to help baby get a fuller tummy for the photo session.